Phablet: Introduction of the Galaxy Note and its competitors

 The Samsung Galaxy Note used a 5.3 in screen.
 While some media outlets questioned the viability of the device, the Note received positive reception for its stylus functionality, the speed of its 1.5 GHz dual-core processor, and the advantages of its high resolution display.
 The Galaxy Note was a commercial success; Samsung announced in December 2011 that the Galaxy Note had sold 1 million units in two months.
 In February 2012, Samsung debuted a Note version with LTE support.
 By August 2012, the Note had sold 10 million units worldwide.

 In late 2012, Samsung introduced the Galaxy Note II, featuring a 1.6 GHz quad-core processor, a 5.55 in screen and the ability to run two applications at once via a split-screen view.
 The Note II also incorporated a refreshed hardware design based on the Galaxy S III, with a narrower, smoother body.
 International sales of the Galaxy Note II reached 5 million in two months.
-The 2012 LG Optimus Vu used a 5-inch (130 mm) display with an unusual 4:3 aspect ratio – in contrast to the 16:9 aspect ratio used by most smartphones.
-Joining the Galaxy Note II on many carriers' lineups in 2013 was the nearly-identically-sized LG Optimus G Pro, released in April.
+The 2012 LG Optimus Vu used a 5-inch (130 mm) display with an unusual 4:3 aspect ratio – in contrast to the 3:2 aspect ratio used by most phones.
+Joining the Galaxy Note II on many carriers' lineups in 2013 was the nearly-identically sized LG Optimus G Pro, released in April.